 The backward adaptive prediction in the encoder is very similar to the decoder backward adaptive predictive structure found in clause 7.5.
-While the core normalized least-mean squares ( NLMS ) algorithm is normatively specified, the selection of the values of the control parameters (lms_split_flag, enable_ar_lms[ 0 ], enable_cc_lms[ 0 ], enable_ar_lms[ 1 ], enable_cc_lms[ 1 ]), and the quantization process are up to the encoder implementation and not normatively specified.9.9
+While the core normalized least-mean squares ( NLMS ) algorithm is normatively specified, the selection of the values of the control parameters (lms_split_flag, enable_ar_lms[ 0 ], enable_cc_lms[ 0 ], enable_ar_lms[ 1 ], enable_cc_lms[ 1 ], groupwise_cc_lms_flag), and the quantization process are up to the encoder implementation and not normatively specified.

+The function qntIndex, tCoeff = GetQuantInvQuant(origIndex, currState) invokes the quantization process from clause 9.9 with origIndex set to the input origIndex, qState set to currState, qntIndex set to the output qntIndex and tCoeff set to the output tCoeff.

-Inputs to this process:
+Inputs to this process are:

 A flag specifying if the LMS prediction is split ( lms_split_flag ) ( see clause 6.4.3.2.7 )